togrupe/dlive-midi-tools/README.md

 12. If something goes wrong, please check the Python console or the `main.log`

-If you find any issues, please let me know.
-New ideas are welcome.
+If you find any issues or you see weird behaviour of the software, please let me know.
+<br>New ideas are welcome.

 Have fun!